Documentation

 const audio = fs

-const gen = new AxGen(`question, commentAudio:audio -> answer`)
+const gen = ax("question:string, commentAudio:audio -> answer:string");

-const res = await gen.forward(ai, {
+const res = await gen.forward(llm, {

-question: 'What family does this animal belong to?',
+question: "What family does this animal belong to?",

-commentAudio: { format: 'wav', data: audio },
+commentAudio: { format: "wav", data: audio },

 DSPy Chat API